newrelic-experimental/learn-labs-advance-your-nrql/README.md

 * [Lab 04: Building interactive dashboards](./lab-04)
 In this lab you will learn how to Build more flexible interactive dashboards by leveraging the **variable templating** features.

+## Demo Account Access
+These labs use data within the [New Relic University](https://learn.newrelic.com/) demo account "Demotron V2".
+Whilst you may be able to work through them on your own data you should reach out to your account team for access to the demo account.